mmontalbo/grim_rust/wip.md

 ## Next Steps
 1. Carry the parsed set geometry through the remaining boot-time trackers so they consume the real walk polygons instead of logging placeholders.
-Head-control now respects the active walkboxes (`GetVisibleThings` drops objects inside inactive sectors); the follow-up is wiring the same state into the commentary/cut-scene routines that still rely on stubbed visibility only.
+Interest-actor hotspots now inherit their parent actor's set/position, so head-control and commentary visibility respect the active walkboxes; the next step is teaching the cut-scene/commentary helpers to use those sector toggles for real scheduling instead of logging placeholders.
 2. Feed the new marker overlay data back into `grim_engine` (e.g., emit a machine-readable placement log) so other tooling can validate set geometry without parsing console output.